 Eat and meet

 Muang NgoiFor such a small town Muang Ngoi has a good mix of places to eat, though not a lot of variety.
 Some local-style restaurants seem to share the exact same menu, but what they can actually cook often depends on seasonal availability.
-Falang fare like baguettes, Oreo cookies, and bottled drinks have to be brought in by boat, so expect prices to be higher here than in towns with road access.
+Falang fare like baguettes, Oreo cookies and bottled drinks have to be brought in by boat, so expect prices to be higher here than in larger towns.

 For the best deal in town, head to Phedavanh guesthouse around 18:00 for a vegetarian buffet of mixed curries, veggies and rice.
-It takes place every day during the high season and costs a mere 10,000 kip.
-Cold drinks, skewers of grilled chicken and baguette sandwiches are also available.
+It takes place every day during the high season and costs 25,000 kip.
+Prices have doubled in the past few years making this place not so much of a bargain as it used to be.
+In fact, unless you're intent on packing down kilos of veges, you're better off getting a meat dish at Boupha for the same price or less.
+The breakfast buffet is similarly popular and the same price.

-Pizza has finally arrived in Muang Ngoi at the newly opened Sky Bar.
-Pies are baked in a wood oven and come out crisp and chewy, offering some much-needed variety amid the same-same local dining scene.
+Pizza has finally arrived in Muang Ngoi at the Sky Bar.
+Pizzas are baked in a wood oven and come out crisp and chewy, offering some much-needed variety amid the same-same local dining scene.
 Sky Bar only opens after 18:00 when electricity allows for music, fairy lights, and chilled Beerlao.
 The location is a tucked away in a garden toward Aloune Mai guesthouse, so bring a flashlight and some mosquito spray.
+On our last visit, this place was unfortunately usually devoid of guests, so you might want to BYO friends if you choose to dine here.

 Jump to a destination